eWaterCycle/projects/book/thesis_projects/BSc/2024_Q2_ElineMol_CEG/BSc_ElineMol.md

 regulations.
 However, additional measures are needed to further reduce the negative effects.
 For instance, sustainable water management and restoration of natural water flow are critical.
-Current policies aim at replenishment of aquifers are a promising start, and should be sustained and expanded to enhance long-term water security and environmental sustainability
+Current policies aim at replenishment of aquifers are a promising start, and should be sustained and expanded to enhance long-term water security and environmental sustainability.